Concurrency

 ...

-On line 3, are are actually switching threads.
+On line 3, we are actually switching threads.
 The old thread is released back to the ioScheduler, while a new thread from the default scheduler is used to continue the work.

 Cancellation